We are committed to real positive change across Aboriginal communities led by Yolngu visionaries and leaders.

-We nurture locally driven projects in Aboriginal communities across Northeast Arnhem Land in the Northern Territory, providing support for Indigenous visionaries, solutions for Health and lifestyle change, and region wide education.
+We nurture locally driven projects in Aboriginal/Yolngu communities across Northeast Arnhem Land in the Northern Territory, providing support for Indigenous visionaries, solutions for Health and lifestyle change, and region wide education.

 We provide a variety of training tools for people wanting to know how to work effectively with Indigenous or diverse communities.
 Learn more from our Bridging The Gap training, Richard Trudgen’s book “Why Warriors Lie Down And Die”, or our free learning portal.